rbeeli/Fastback.jl/docs/src/examples/gen/2_portfolio_trading.md

 ### Calculate statistics per stock

 Calculates summary statistics for each stock.
-First, groups all trades by instrument symbol, then calculates average P&L, worst P&L, best P&L, and win rate.
+Using the `Query.jl` package, all trades are first grouped by instrument symbol, then average P&L, worst P&L, best P&L, and win rate are calculated.
-This functionality is provided by the `Query.jl` package.
+Finally, the results are piped into a `DataFrame` and printed using the `PrettyTables.jl` package.

 ````@example 2_portfolio_trading
 using PrettyTables